AlexanderDefuria/circuit-solver-algorithms/README.md

 ## SEG 4105
 *Note that this repository is concurrently being evaluated as a part of SEG 4105 Project Mangement. \
-As such it will house all project management artifacts throughout the term. \ All project management is done through github issues.*
+As such it will house all project management artifacts throughout the term. \ All project management is done through GitHub issues.*

 Alexander De Furia - Student Number: 300190815